gaffe23/gaffe-ota2/switchy/README.md

 * Replace every instance of `31c8` with `9090`: `:%s/31c8/9090/g`

-* Convert the file back to a regular binary: `:%!xxd -r -p`
+* Convert the file back to raw binary: `:%!xxd -r -p`

 * Save the modified file and exit `vim`: `:wq`